huijing/slides/moz-roadshow-2017/README.md

 People access information on the web predominantly through browsers.
 And we do have a lot of them.
 But they are powered largely by four main layout engines, Blink by Google, Gecko by Mozilla, EdgeHTML by Microsoft and Webkit by Apple.

 With the maturation of web standards, browser behaviour is less unpredictable than before, though each browser still has their quirks.
 Features aren't all supported at the same time.
 But you know what?
 That's perfectly fine.
-If we accept this as a feature of the web, instead of a bug, we've just opened up more web design possibilities.
+If we accept this as a feature of the web, instead of a bug, we've just opened up a lot more web design possibilities.

 Feature queries are key to making this approach feasible.
 And support for it is really good, with coverage in over 90% of browsers, including Opera Mini.
 The only browsers that don't support it are Internet Explorer and Blackberry Mobile.

 And this is how a feature query looks like.
 It's a conditional that checks if the browser supports a particular property or not.
 If it doesn't, the entire block within the @supports rule is ignored.

 This means we start off with the basic layout that works everywhere.
-It could be a single column, largely browser default UI elements, that sort of thing.
+It could be a float-based, inline-block based, or single column, largely browser default UI elements, that sort of thing.
 Then we layer on styles based on the features we want to use.

 By organising our code in this manner, the browsers that do not support feature queries or the specified property still get styled, while those that do get a different look.
 We're making use of the ‘C’ in CSS.
 Call it ‘Cascading Web Design’, TM, yours truly.